Projective and anomalous representations of categories and their linearizations: The twisted group algebra as a Kan extension

 To be rigorous, the construction in \cite{htt} only deals with $(\infty,1)$-categories, so it applies to the case of $\mathbf{B}G$ considered above but not directly to an arbitrary higher category $\mathcal{C}$.
 Here, since the target is $2\mathrm{Vect}_\K$, it is not restrictive to assume that $\mathcal{C}$ is a 2-category.
 In this case, Kan extensions of the kind we are considering here are implicitly considered in \cite{theo-reutter}.
-We therefore see that there exists an algebra $\K^J[\mathcal{C}]$, unique up to Morita equivalence, such that there is an equivalence
+We therefore see that there exists an algebra $\K^J[\mathcal{C}]$, unique up to Morita equivalence, such that there is an equivalence { between the category of anomalous representations of $\mathcal{C}$ with anomaly $J$ and the category of $ \K^J[\mathcal{C}]\text{-modules}$.} Notice that with this notation we have $\K^\alpha[G]\cong \K^{J_\alpha}[\mathbf{B}G]$. \end{remark}